mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 the `scratch` partition.

-[^footnote1]: This container is special only in that it is bootable, ie it
+[^footnote1]: This container is special only in that it is bootable, i.e. it
     contains a kernel and an init-implementation (systemd).